-The second option is the use of cryptographic techniques that make the use of a trusted third party superfluous.
+The second option is the use of cryptographic techniques (as surveyed in section 2) that make the use of a TTP superfluous.

-The trust requirements are really minimal: every participant $p_i$ trusts its own execution site, and expects that the other participants provide correct values for their own inputs.
+The trust requirements are really minimal: every participant p_i trusts its own execution site E_i , and expects that the other participants provide correct values for their own inputs.

-Although this option is very attractive, it should be clear from the previous sections and from [11] that the communication overhead is far too high to be practically useful in a general networked environment.
+Although this option is very attractive, it should be clear from the previous sections and from [12] that the communication overhead is far too high to be practically useful in a general networked environment.
+High bandwidth is required between all of the participants.
+For the case of 4 participants, the situation can be summarized as follows: